NormanDunbar/TraceCollier/README.md

 - `--text` or `-t` which forces the report file to be created in plain text mode.
 The default is to create the report in HTML format.

 - `--verbose` or `-v` which creates a debugging file that will contain a huge amount of debugging information.
-If you have problems with TraceMiner2 then this file will help me debug things.
+If you have problems with Trace Collier then this file will help me debug things.
 It's best, really, that you don't run the application in this mode unless absolutely necessary!
 You have been warned. :-)

 - `--quiet` or `-q` will turn off all the `Cursor: #cccccc created at line nnnn` messages.
 Any `ERROR #ccccc` or `PARSE ERROR #cccccc` lines, and feedback lines will still be reported though.
 You can't turn those off.